Data Oriented Programming Practice

-Recently I developed the desire to think about how we program.
-An activity that you spend a lot of your lifetime on, you want to make it an enjoyable one!
+How do we program?
+An activity spent a lot of your lifetime on, let’s make it an enjoyable one!

 As a happy programmer, I am a good programmer.
 I want to have an easy time programming.
 I want to produce source code that I like.
 I don’t want to write code that will hinder me from proceeding some time in the future.
 Or to put it another way, I don’t want to encounter roadblocks I created myself earlier.

-I’ve had this situation so many times and I started to call it hangover, because it felt like waking up and finding myself in a situation where reworking the whole thing felt like an inhumane task, a total defeat.
-But at the same time proceeding in the same manner was not responsible, it would cause pain.
-Mostly the solution was some workaround or ugly hack that questioned the whole architecture so far.
-Then I treated it as a blind spot from then on, or kept saying ‘Yeah that needs some rework some point down the line’ at best.
+You can call it hangover, the situation where reworking the whole thing feels like an inhumane task, a total defeat.
+At the same time proceeding in the same manner seems not liable, it causes pain.
+Mostly the solution is some workaround or ugly hack that questions the whole architecture so far.

-Another desired property of my source code shall be inclusiveness: to use or to work with the code should not impose any behaviour to the user, i.e., the source code should be compatible to other programming styles and practices.
+Also, to use the code or to work with the code should not impose any behaviour to the caller, i.e., the source code should be compatible to other programming styles and practices.

-Imagine we are working in an already existing codebase and want to add a certain functionality.
-At first we forget all entry points and places the code should later be plugged into etc. and just open a scope:
+Imagine working in an already existing codebase and adding a certain functionality.
+At first let’s forget all entry points and places the code should later be plugged into etc. and just open a scope:

 {